Ringworm on Pinna of the Cat

-Oral medication provides the foundation of ringworm treatment as it renders the fungus unable to reproduce and spread.
+Oral medication provides the foundation for treating ringworm as it is oral medication that renders the fungus unable to reproduce and spread.
 With the spread of infection controlled, only the pre-existing fungus remains and generally can be removed with topical therapy as described later on.

 Currently, two medications are primarily recommended to treat ringworm: Itraconazole and terbinafine.
-Griseofulvin is also available and has been the traditional anti-ringworm oral medication for decades.
-It is still as effective as the other medications but the newer products appear to be safer and griseofulvin is rapidly becoming a historical note only.
+(Griseofulvin is also available and has been the traditional anti-ringworm oral medication for decades.
+While griseofulvin is still as effective as the other medications, the newer products appear to be safer and griseofulvin is rapidly becoming only a historical not)

 Treatment with oral medication typically should not be discontinued until the pet cultures negative.
 Stopping when the pet simply looks well visually frequently invites recurrence of the disease.

 This medication is highly effective for ringworm.
 Recently, it has become available in an oral suspension (liquid) approved for cats, which is most likely going to be the form your veterinarian prescribes.
 Itraconazole is also available as a human product, in either capsules or liquid.
 The human product is not practical for pet use as the capsules are too strong and the liquid too weak.
 If human product is to be used, it is important to have it compounding pharmacy into appropriately sized capsules using brand name Sporonox®, rather than from generic.
 The reason for this is bioavailability (how much of the consumed drug actually makes it into the body after swallowing it).
 Generics and bulk product simply have poor bioavailability and are not recommended.